 In Jamaica, they have a saying: "One Love" - which simply means we are all brothers and sisters in the highest spiritual sense.
 That is why we care - that is why we come.

 We are repeatedly told by our volunteers their lives have been forever changed positively by the 1000 Smiles Project.
 They tell us this is one of, if not the most, rewarding experiences of their lives.
-Volunteers make new friends, learn about Jamaicans, learn about themselves and have a chance to act from the heart to become that highest person within each one of us.
+Volunteers make new friends, learn about Jamaicans, learn about themselves and have a chance to act from the heart to become that highest person within.

 Who Can Go?

 You don’t have to be a dental professional to volunteer on the 1000 Smiles Project.
-Dentists of all types, hygienists and other dental professionals make up about half of our team.
-The other half includes friends, parents, students, retirees, lawyers, construction workers and folks from all walks of life.
-Non-dental professionals help with various jobs such as patient flow, sterilization, chair side assisting and the education team.
+Dentists of all types, hygienists, dental and hygiene students and other dental professionals make up about 2/3 of our team.
+The other 1/3 includes friends, parents, students, retirees, lawyers, construction workers and folks from all walks of life.
+Non-dental professionals help with various jobs such as patient flow, sterilization, radiography, chair side assisting and the education team.
 Volunteers must be 18 years or older.
 Exceptions may be requested from Great Shape! staff.

 How Long Can I Stay?

-Volunteers can stay for 1 or 2 weeks depending on your preference.
-However, two week spaces are very limited and allotted based on seniority, team composition, and other factors.
+Most volunteers stay for 1 week (9 nights/10 days).
+However, there are some two week spaces which are very limited and allotted based on programatic need, seniority and other factors.
 You must arrive and depart on specific dates (see top for details).
 If you wish to arrive or depart on other dates you must get permission from Great Shape! staff and you will be responsible for any additional expenses incurred, including hotels.

-1) Volunteers pay their own airfare and a $800 project fee*.
+1) Volunteers pay their own airfare and an $800 project fee*.

 2) Hotel, food, drinks, airport transfers in Jamaica and resort amenities are all provided for free.